m-labs/artiq/doc/manual/installing.rst

       ];
     }

-Then spawn a shell containing the packages with ``nix-shell my-artiq-env.nix``.
+Then spawn a shell containing the packages with ``$ nix-shell my-artiq-env.nix``.
 The ARTIQ commands with all the additional packages should now be available.

-You can exit the shell by typing Control-D. The next time ``nix-shell my-artiq-env.nix`` is invoked, Nix uses the cached packages so the shell startup is fast.
+You can exit the shell by typing Control-D. The next time ``$ nix-shell my-artiq-env.nix`` is invoked, Nix uses the cached packages so the shell startup is fast.

 You can edit this file according to your needs, and also create multiple ``.nix`` files that correspond to different sets of packages.
 If you are familiar with Conda, using Nix in this way is similar to having multiple Conda environments.